 4. Dip your cuttings in rooting hormone

-Take the stripped tip of the cutting and dip it in the rooting hormone.
+Take the stripped cutting tip and dip it in the rooting hormone.
 Although lavender can be propagated without rooting hormone, this extra step supports faster and healthier root formation.

 5. Plant your cuttings

 The easiest way to propagate your own lavender plants is to plant the cuttings in soil.
 Place your cutting into the pot already prepared with an appropriate soil mix.
-It’s essential that the mixture has good drainage to minimize root rot.
+The mixture must have good drainage to minimize root rot.

 6. Choose the right spot